How to Build an Active and Engaging Fitness Community in 2025

 The first thing you need to do is lower the barrier to entry for new members.
 Make it as easy as possible for them to join your fitness community and create a welcoming environment.

-You need to overcome this negative environment if you want to onboard new members and truly build a sense of community.
+You need to overcome this negative environment to onboard new members effectively.

 They say, “The hardest part about going to the gym is walking through the door.”
 Well, what if you eliminated that door altogether?